 - 1/3 Vidalia onion

 - Kosher salt

-- 3/4 Cup of Red Quinoa Usually available in the bulk aisle in your grocery store
+- 3/4 cup Red Quinoa Usually available in the bulk aisle in your grocery store

 - Put the Ancho Chile’s in a small microwavable bowl.
 Heat one cup of water in the microwave for 3 minutes, then add the hot water to the Chile's.
-Allow the Chile's to steep until they soften, about 5 minutes.
+Allow Chile's too steep until they soften, about 5 minutes.

 - From there toast the bread.
 Next, bring a pan to med-high heat.
 Add 2-3 tablespoons of Olive Oil then add your 1 inch cubed bread.
 Toast for about 5 minutes, what you are looking for is that nice toasted crisp on the outside.
 Using a slotted spoon, transfer the toasted bread cubes to a plate and let cool.

 - After the 5-minute timer is up, drain the Ancho Chiles, reserving 1/2 cup of the soaking liquid.
 Using a sharp paring knife, slit Chile's and remove the seeds.
 Transfer the Chile's to a food processor.
 Add the reserved Chile-soaking liquid and all ingredients for the sauce and process until pure.
 Strain the Chile purée through a fine sieve(strainer) for silky consistency.

 - The Brine…(not required) ( How To )